peteyy/RisingStack/README.md

   - mailer configuration
   - server PORT and address

-Followed instructions from RisingStack style guide, and JSHint Hope You'll like it
+Followed instructions from RisingStack style guide, and JSHint, I hope You'll like it!